How to Stream Live Video with Telestream Wirecast Version 8 and Dacast

 Version 8 provides a number of new features.
 The headline feature is Rendezvous, which provides in-app videoconferencing.
 Rendezvous is compatible with most devices and enables anyone to join simply by clicking a link provided by the broadcaster.

 Wirecast 8 also includes advanced 8-track audio mixing, Facebook Live comments, performance improvements, more accurate colors, and support for NDI IP-based workflows.

 Various upgrades for Wirecast are available to provide advanced titling and virtual sets to expand your live streaming repertoire.

-There are two methods to set up Wirecast with your DaCast account.
-The first method is manual configuration, and the second method is based on the DaCast integration within Wirecast.
+There are two methods to set up Wirecast with your Dacast account.
+The first method is a manual configuration, and the second method is based on the Dacast integration within Wirecast.

 Manual configuration has the advantage of working with all sorts of different custom RTMP encoders.
 The same process can be applied to a variety of different software and hardware packages, and it only takes a couple of minutes.

 The Dacast integration sign-in setup method is faster but doesn’t work with all platforms.
 We recommend using this method unless there are changes.
 Let’s explain how to use both methods.